shelleyolivia/learn-tutorials/network-documentation/celo/tutorial/celo-complete-dao-dapp/part-3.md

 # Build a Decentralized Autonomous Organization (DAO) on Celo - Part 3

-In this tutorial, we are going to build a fully functional DAO by writing the Smart Contract Code and then build a React Native App to communicate with the Smart Contract.
+In this tutorial, we will continue to build a functional DAO by making a React Native app to communicate with the Solidity smart contract on Celo.
-This part 3 section focuses on building the React Native App

 &nbsp;

 # Prerequisite

-If you have never built an app using React Native to connect to the Celo wallet, you can follow our previous guide [here](https://learn.figment.io/network-documentation/celo/tutorial/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp#project-setup
+If you have not built an app using React Native to connect to the Celo wallet before, you can follow the guide [here](https://learn.figment.io/network-documentation/celo/tutorial/how-to-successfully-connect-to-a-celo-wallet-with-a-react-native-dapp#project-setup
 )

 # Building the React Native dApp
 We are building the dApp using Javascript and Redux.
-We will make use of the React Native [UI kitten library](https://akveo.github.io/react-native-ui-kitten/) to style the dApp.
-This section outline the Pages and Components that make up the dApp and then the section on Redux is a deep dive into how to connect the dApp to the Smart Contract.
+We will make use of the React Native [UI kitten library]((https://akveo.github.io/react-native-ui-kitten/)) to style the dApp.
+Following is an outline of the Pages and Components that make up the dApp and then the next section on Redux will be a deep dive into how to connect the dApp to the smart contract.

-First, we will outline the screens and then write out the code for building each one:
+First, we will outline the UI and then write out the code for building each of the views:
 - Welcome Screen (Connect Wallet)
 - Side Menu Navigation
-- All Proposal Screen
+- All Proposals Screen
 - Votable Proposals [List]
 - Create Proposal [Modal, Form]
 - View Proposal [Modal]
 - Upvote [Button]
 - Downvote [Button]
 - Profile Screen
-- Contribute to the DAO[Modal, Form]
+- Contribute to the DAO [Modal, Form]
 - Proposals voted on [List]
 - View Proposal [Modal]
 - Payable Proposals [List]